 How does NorCal GSP Rescue find the best homes for the dogs?

-NorCal GSP Rescue finds homes for dogs through postings on this website, postings on pet adoption sites such as Petfinder.com, and adoption events.
+NorCal GSP Rescue finds homes for dogs through postings on this website, postings on pet adoption sites such as Petfinder.com, social media outreach, and adoption events.
 We keep each dog for a minimum of two weeks in order to assess personality, temperament, and training needs.
 By doing this we are able to ensure that we place each dog in the most suitable home.
 Individuals interested in adopting a GSP must fill out an adoption questionnaire and be interviewed in order to ensure that the needs of both the individual and the dog are met.

 This organization has earned the GuideStar Exchange Seal,